RobertoRoos/sawIntuitiveResearchKitWiki/ESTOP.md

 # 5. Issue with two 5-pin connectors

 The Build #4 controller boxes contain two 5-pin safety connectors.
 While the intent was to enable both the modular and monolithic connection schemes, it is possible to miswire the e-stop chain because the Extension (Daisy-Chain) Cable is not straight-through; it connects S1 (pin 3) on one connector to S2 (pin 4) on the other.
 Thus, it matters which way the cable is connected.
-Connecting it backwards will cause some of the safety relays to be bypassed, as shown in the figure below (for clarity, only the S1-S2 wire is shown).
+Connecting it backwards will cause some of the safety relays to be bypassed, as shown in the figure below.

 ![](/jhu-dvrk/sawIntuitiveResearchKit/wiki/SafetyChain-Build4.png)